RetroAchievements/docs/docs/guidelines/content/subset_design.md

 ### Exhaustive Challenge Runs

-A common subset structure is to have the most challenging 1-3 achievements in a game with multiple characters allow choosing any character for the base set, and have a subset for doing it with every character.
+For base sets, it is common to have the hardest achievements allow the use of any character or team.
+Adding a subset for doing these extreme challenges with every possible character can make for an interesting experience.
 This increases player agency in the base set, doesn't take away from the base set since the challenge is still there, and make for very challenging subsets.

 When designing this type of subset, make sure that the experience is significantly different between different characters.
 The series can become pointless if the same strategies can more or less be re-used for multiple characters.